blangel/ply/docs/IncludedScripts.md

 __ply-repo-install-1.0.jar__ - copies the packaged code/resources into the `depmng.localRepo`

+__ply-repo-manager-1.0.jar__ - resolves repository-atoms from the `repositories` context property file.

 __ply-test-junit-1.0.jar__ - runs all junit tests found within the package `project.artifact.name` in directory `project.build.dir`

 __ply-exec-1.0.jar__ - executes the current project using the specified main class (via `exec.class` and if that property is not specified looks at the `package.manifest.mainClass`)